hero media

 Unwind in the 40-person sauna.

 Downstairs, there are two curved concrete magnesium pools – a hot pool (38 degrees) and a cold pool (between 5 and 8 degrees), as well as the southern hemisphere’s largest sauna, fitting up to 40 people.
 Upstairs, an acoustically engineered studio hosts breathwork, yoga and mat Pilates classes.
-There is also a chill-out area with a fireplace and a tea station to relax in.
+And to round out the offerings, a chill-out area with a fireplace and a tea station is designed to soothe the mind.

-The adults-only space is open seven days a week, welcoming those in need of a quiet moment.
+The adults-only space is open seven days a week, welcoming those keen to rest and recharge.

 Details